bitcoin/bitcoin/doc/developer-notes.md

 code.
   - Variable (including function arguments) and namespace names are all lowercase, and may use `_` to separate words (snake_case).
-    - Class member variables have a `m_` prefix.
+    - Class member variables have a `m_` prefix, so it's obvious when variable references in the code implicitly access the current class instance.
-    - Global variables have a `g_` prefix.
+    - Global variables have a `g_` prefix, so it's obvious when code is accessing global state.
   - Constant names are all uppercase, and use `_` to separate words.
-  - Class names, function names and method names are UpperCamelCase (PascalCase).
-Do not prefix class names with `C`.
+  - Type names, standalone function names, and static method names are UpperCamelCase.
+Instance method names are lowerCamelCase, so it's obvious when function calls in the code implicitly access the current class instance.
+Class names should not be prefixed with `C`.
   - Test suite naming convention: The Boost test suite in file `src/test/foo_tests.cpp` should be named `foo_tests`.
 Test suite names must be unique.